ragnard/hamelito/README.md

 (in-ns 'test)

-;; To use HAML for all templates in the current namespace:
+;; To use Haml for all templates in the current namespace:

 (enlive/set-ns-parser! haml/parser)